thephantomcodes/MachineVision/README.md

 This repository contains a number of single file C programs for performing common machine vision tasks on 8-bit grayscale image files.
 Common file formats such as BMP and JPG will not work.

 ### MakeCircles.c
-Create a 256x256 8-bit grayscale image with concentric circles.
+Creates a 256x256 8-bit grayscale image with concentric circles.
 No cmd args are required.
 Output file is simply called "circles".

 ### AddNoiseToImage.c
 Adds uniform noise to an image with a user defined max.
 Output file will append "_noise_MAX-LEVEL"